-If we cannot help with a complaint or deal with it as a professional conduct matter, we will let you know.
+If OAA staff cannot help with a complaint or deal with it as a professional conduct matter, they will let you know.

 Exchange of Information

 If the complaint is not closed after a preliminary review, you will receive a letter from the OAA acknowledging receipt of the complaint.
 The next steps are: